DORA metrics explained: The four key DevOps measurements

 Change failure rate

-The change failure rate (CFR) is how often a deployment results in failure in production requiring immediate attention.
+The change failure rate (CFR) is the frequency with which a deployment results in a failure in production that requires immediate attention.

 Mean time to recover (MTTR)